-Judy B. Goss is an Arkansas playwright.
-She received a B.A. in theatre arts at Hendrix College and wrote an honors thesis: “The Theatre of Federico Garcia Lorca.”
-At the University of Texas, Austin, she focused on literary analysis and adapting scripts from poetry and fiction to earn the M.A. in oral interpretation of literature.
-Her adaptation of Eudora Welty’s “Lily Daw and the Three Ladies” was published shortly afterwards in Group Performance of Literature (Long, Hudson & Jeffrey).
-After directing theatre at the Southeast Arkansas Arts & Science Center, she married and taught creative dramatics and poetry writing as an Artist-in-Education in Little Rock.
-As her daughters grew, she earned the M.Ed. in secondary education at UALR, in order to teach drama at the new arts magnet high school: Parkview.
-Besides theatre classes, she taught creative writing and sponsored the literary magazine, which fueled her desire to write plays.
+Born in Dallas, Texas, Judy B. Goss is an Arkansas playwright.
+She received a B.A. in theatre arts at Hendrix College, writing an honors thesis on “The Theatre of Federico Garcia Lorca.”
+At the University of Texas, Austin, she adapted scripts from poetry and fiction to earn the M.A. in oral interpretation of literature; her adaptation of Eudora Welty’s “Lily Daw and the Three Ladies” appeared in Group Performance of Literature (Long, Hudson & Jeffrey).
+After directing theatre at the Southeast Arkansas Arts & Science Center, she taught creative dramatics and poetry writing as an Artist-in-Education in Little Rock.
+After receiving the M.Ed. in secondary education at UALR, she worked as a drama specialist at Parkview Arts/Science Magnet High School seventeen years, teaching creative writing and sponsoring the literary magazine in addition to drama classes.
+Guiding creative students fueled her desire to write plays.